SiXoS/qr-game/README.md

 # QR Game

-**Disclaimer:** This project not in any way finished.
-It works now but multiple features might drastically change.

 Compiler and runtime for the QG language.
 QG is designed for creating games that can be compiled to a QR code.
 The language focuses on small byte code footprint, ease of use and basic type safety.